2003abdulhadi/3005Project/README.md

 usage

 Instructions
+1. insert login details into db/api.py
-1. pip install -r requirements.txt
+2. pip install -r requirements.txt
-2. cd db
+3. cd db
-3. python api.py
+4. python api.py
-4. cd ../server
+5. cd ../server
-5. uvicorn server:app --reload
+6. uvicorn server:app --reload
-6. In a new terminal, cli.py
+7. In a new terminal, cli.py
-7. Use the cli to test the functionality
+8. Use the cli to test the functionality